Skip to content

 claude # or codex, cursor — any agent

-You lose the cross-session view, but the pipeline runs identically. rk is convenience, not contract.
+You lose the cross-session view, but the pipeline runs identically. run-kit is convenience, not contract.

 Terminal window